tomatolog/manticore/docs/8_sphinxql_reference/reload_index_syntax.rst

     RELOAD INDEX idx [ FROM '/path/to/index_files' ]

-RELOAD INDEX allows you to rotate indexes using ManticoreQL.
+RELOAD INDEX allows you to rotate indexes using SphinxQL.

 It has two modes of operation.
 First one (without specifying a path) makes Manticore daemon check for new index files in directory specified in